-Professor Crawford has an extensive publications record and is the author of several books, chapters in books, and many articles in law reviews, as well as shorter works.
-He has lectured and presented throughout the world on environmental and other topics.
+Crawford recently completed work on an environmental law and policy capacity-building project in Guatemala, Nicaragua and the Dominican Republic through a three-year grant from Higher Education for Development/US Agency for International Development.
+He has an extensive publications record and is the author of several books, book chapters and many articles in law reviews, as well as shorter works.

 Fall 2014 - Law, Sustainability & Development